HectorSchreiner/Python_Guide/Chapter_1.md

 Back to where i was...
 A code editor is just a text editor, and you can actually use any program that can write text, to write your python programs.
 Fx. you can use notepad, notepad++, visual studio code, pycharm, neovim, Sublime and even word (pls dont use word).
 There are also multiple online editors fx. [online-python.com](https://www.online-python.com/).

-You can choose whatever you want, but for now we will use the online editor mentioned [above](https://www.online-python.com/).
+You can choose whatever you want, but for now we will use the online editor.

 If you want to use a local text editor such as vscode or notepad, you also need to install your own python compiler, see the installation steps for this [Here](Installation_guide.md)